Texiwill/aac-lib/README.md

 This tool is the result of my [Foray into Jenkins, Docker, Git, and Photon](http://www.astroarch.com/?s=foray) with testing using Ixia.
-In addition, to checking the files for API Keys, etc. if anything is found, the script will log the leakge to syslog to be picked up by a SIEM or some other monitoring tool.
+In addition, to checking the files for API Keys, etc. if anything is found, the script will log the leakage to syslog to be picked up by a SEIM or some other monitoring tool.

 ## ERK (Elasticsearch-Rsyslog-Kibana) Stack Installer